semgrep/semgrep-docs/docs/getting-started/cli-oss.md

 semgrep scan -j NUMBER_OF_SUBPROCESSES
 ```

-By default, Semgrep uses a number of jobs equivalent to the number of cores detected on the system.
-For additional information, see [Parallelization](/kb/semgrep-code/scan-engine-kill)
+By default, the number of jobs Semgrep uses is equivalent to the number of cores detected on the system.

 ## Set log levels